 Lab Diamond Color & Grading

 Lab diamonds have many similarities to natural gems.
 The first common thread about both is how they are grown in extreme conditions.
 Natural diamonds withstand the earth’s crust, and lab diamonds are formed in high-pressure/high-temperature labs.
-They also share many properties – both physical and chemical composition, which makes it difficult to tell the two apart.
+They also share many properties – optical, physical and chemical composition, which makes it difficult to tell the two apart.
 We use the four C’s – color, cut, clarity, and carat to assess the quality of the diamond.
 For now, let’s focus on diamond color.

 Understanding the Lab Diamond Color Grade and the IGI Scale